Games for couples.

 I know in the days and weeks to come that I have a few ‘treat’ ideas in store for Mr Bunny.
 As to who won the game, that would be telling, but in any case its safe to say there aren’t any losers!
 There were one or two references to ‘old-school’ tech, for example Polaroids and camcorders.
 But for couples of a certain generation, it’s actually kind of funny in a nostalgic way.
 It certainly gave us something to giggle about, which can’t be a bad thing.
 We’re both looking forward to our next game!

 Affiliate links are used in this post.
 Please support this blog by using them if you would like to purchase one of the games mentioned.
-It costs you no more to do so and will earn me a few pennies. xx
+It costs you no more to do so, and will earn me a few pennies, which will help with maintaining this site. xx